Amtho/ESP32-Daikin/DONE.md

 - Notification, region and LED settings persist and `/common/set_led` now supports "on"/"off" values.
 - `/common/set_notify` mirrors the setting to the physical LED.
 - `/common/set_remote_method` now toggles remote control mode.
+- Program and schedule timers send the S21 `D4`/`F4` commands so settings take effect on the unit.